 - ½ cup aloe vera gel, room temperature

 - Place the beeswax and coconut oil in a saucepan over low heat.
-Heat just until just melted.
+Heat just until just melted with no remaining flecks of beeswax.
 Try to keep the temperature as low as possible to preserve the benefits the of coconut oil.

-- Remove from the heat and hand whisk in the aloe vera gel and peppermint essential oil until it's thoroughly combined.
-You can also place the mixture over an ice bath and stir the mixture with a spatula until it thickens and becomes creamy white.
+- Remove the oil mixture from the heat, and hand whisk in the room temperature aloe vera gel and peppermint essential oil until it's thoroughly combined.

 This recipe was first posted by Get Inspired Everyday!
 All content is Copyright Protected - ©2013 - 2016 Get Inspired Everyday!.
 All Rights Reserved.